Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 • Affordability

-Compared to traditional marketing, micro-influencer marketing is more affordable.
+Micro-influencer marketing is more affordable than traditional marketing.
 Micro-influencers generally charge less for collaborations than big influencers or celebrities.

 That makes social media marketing more accessible to small businesses.
 Some micro-influencers may even be willing to work with you on a trade basis.